Home » Ultima 6 Guide » Fun

 Finally, there is a trick I discovered which allows you to duplicate items.
 I only know this trick to work on reagents.
 First, move a reagent into a bag.
 It's not enough to have a reagent in a bag when you load a game, you have to actually move it into the bag yourself there and then.
 You can move any quantity of the reagent into the bag.
 Then, drop just 1 portion of the reagent anywhere on the ground.
 1 portion of the reagent will be on the ground, but you will still have the same amount of that reagent as before you dropped the reagent, i.e. you created 1 more portion.

 Trying to resurrect a skeleton can create an interesting character.
 This trick was first discovered by Doug the Eagle Dragon, and you can find it on his Cool Tricks page at his IT-HE Software website.
-It was later pointed out and described in more detail by Runenklinge who posted a topic asking about it at the Wayward Avatar.
+It was later pointed out and described in more detail by Runenklinge who posted a topic asking about it at the Wayward Avatar (this information is now lost).

 The best place to do this is Empath Abbey.
 There is everything you need there, including a graveyard, a healer and a raft.
 You can get to Empath Abbey by going south of Castle British to the sundial, go west then south to two signs and follow the west road.